gggliuye/VIO/docs/ServerLocalization/Methods.rst

 | 1.0m   |  22.5        |  41.0        |  42.6            |  69.9        |
 +--------+--------------+--------------+------------------+--------------+

-.. _ObjectRetrieval: From the paper *Three things everyone should know to improve object retrieval*.
+..
+[1] From the paper *Three things everyone should know to improve object retrieval*.
+This paper contributs three parts: RootSIFT (as descripted above)